 Reacting to a recent Forbes column about how bad bankruptcy is for consumers‚ another Forbes column recently cites attorneys throughout the country who offered the opinion that filing for Chapter 7 or Chapter 13 bankruptcy can be very beneficial.

 Legal analysts have debated for years whether filing for bankruptcy is in the best interests of consumers.
 And while it may not be the best option for everyone‚ it has helped millions of Americans wipe out debt and get a fresh start on life.
-Los Angeles Bankruptcy Lawyers have helped countless clients break free of debt through bankruptcy.
+Woodland Hills Bankruptcy Lawyers have helped countless clients break free of debt through bankruptcy.

 In the first quarter of this year‚ more than 366‚000 people filed for bankruptcy in America.
 Last year‚ nearly 1.6 million people nationwide filed for bankruptcy.
 In U.S. Bankruptcy Court for the Central District District of California‚ 142‚608 people filed for bankruptcy.